tweag/FawltyDeps/README.md

 Note: Execution of these integration tests is disabled by default.
 To run the integration tests, pass the `-m integration` option to pytest or an appropriate argument to the Nox session argument.
 Refer to the [Nox section](#nox) for example(s).

-## Development

-To give minimal working examples of supported projects, we add to the real-world projects some simplified versions in [`tests/sample_projects`](./tests/sample_projects).
-For bug reports, when a user reports that `fawltydeps` does not work on their project, we adopt the following process:

-- The project is added to `real_projects`.
-- We isolate the problems/issues/features and define/express them succinctly as a sample project under `sample_projects`.
-- We examine the issue more closely and update core logic, adding/altering unit tests along the way.

-The resulting updates are introduced to `fawltydeps` and reflected in our expectations, first in the TOML for the sample project(s) and then finally in the `real_projects` TOML.

-If you find a project where FawltyDeps is not doing a good job, we would appreciate if you would add that project under [`tests/real_projects`](./tests/real_projects).
-To see how these tests work, look at the existing files in that directory.